eliseuegewarth/3d_center_of_mass/README.md

 ### Dev Requirements
 Dev requirements are stored on dev-requirements.txt file.
 Use `pip install -r dev-requirements.txt` if you are using pip or a equivalent command in your package manager.

+## Dev Environment
+You can easy config a virtualenv by running `config_virtualenv.sh`.
+Need virtualenv and virtualenvwrapper installed.